Snr1s3/Snr1s3/README.md

 <h1>Hello World!! 👋</h1>
 <h4>My name is Alba, an IT student at <img src="https://agora.xtec.cat/iticbcn/wp-content/uploads/usu2389/2023/06/Imagotipo-1.png" width=20> Intitut TIC Barcelona.</h4>

+<h1>🛠 About me:</h1>
+Hello world!

+I'm an aspiring developer embarking on my exciting journey into the world of code.
+I'm thrilled to be diving into this creative and problem-solving field, and I'm eager to learn everything I can about building the next generation of technology.

+Whether it's crafting user-friendly websites, developing innovative applications, or unraveling the mysteries of complex algorithms, I'm excited to see where this path takes me.
+I'm a quick learner with a passion for innovation, and I'm always up for a challenge.

+Stay tuned as I document my experiences, share my learnings, and hopefully, build some cool stuff along the way!
+Feel free to reach out and connect -  I'm always interested in collaborating and learning from others in the dev community.

 <h1>🛠 Languages and Tools:</h1>

 ### Languages: